Tello vs. T-Mobile

 That's a lot to choose from.

-There’s an unlimited talk and text plan with 5 GB of data, perfect for your teenage kid who needs some data for socializing and communicating, but should probably have some limits so they can do their homework and touch grass every once in a while.
+There’s an unlimited talk and text plan with 5GB of data for $14 per month, perfect for your teenage kid who needs some data for socializing and communicating, but should probably have some limits so they can do their homework and touch grass every once in a while.

-There’s a stripped down, unlimited talk and text plan with no data, which could be ideal for your nana, who just needs to make a few calls to keep in touch with family.
+There’s a stripped-down, unlimited talk and text plan with no data, which could be ideal for your nana, who just needs to make a few calls to keep in touch with family.

 There’s really something here for everyone who doesn’t need all the data.